 - Select the time you want the updates to start

 - You can then choose how often they go out and on which days.
-You can even choose specific hours of the day!
+You can even choose a specific timeslot through the day.

 You can check out Social Oomph here.